needle-mirror/com.unity.addressables/Documentation~/AddressablesFAQ.md

 2. Disable built-in scenes and Resources.
 Addressables provides the ability to load content from Resources and from the built-in scenes list.
 By default this feature is on, which can bloat the catalog if you do not need this feature.
 To disable it, select the "Built In Data" group within the Groups window (**Window** > **Asset Management** > **Addressables** > **Groups**).
 From the settings for that group, you can uncheck "Include Resources Folders" and "Include Build Settings Scenes".
 Unchecking these option only removes the references to those asset types from the Addressables catalog.
 The content itself is still built into the player you create, and you can still load them via legacy API.

 ### What is addressables_content_state?
-After every content build of addressables, we produce an addressables_content_state.bin file, which is saved to the `Assets/AddressableAssetsData/<Platform>/` folder of your Unity project.
+After every content build of Addressables, we produce an addressables_content_state.bin file, which is saved to the `Assets/AddressableAssetsData/<Platform>/` folder of your Unity project.
 This file is critical to our [content update workflow](ContentUpdateWorkflow.md).
 If you are not doing any content updates, you can completely ignore this file.
 If you are planning to do content updates, you will need the version of this file produced for the previous release.
 We recommend checking it into version control and creating a branch each time you release a player build.
 More information is available on our [content update workflow page](ContentUpdateWorkflow.md).